TZTozz/Artificial_Intelligence_4_Robotics/README.md

 **Q2 extends Q1 without rewriting it.** Perhaps the clearest demonstration of the architecture's modularity is that almost the entire diagnostic system carries over unchanged from Q1 to Q2.
 PDDL+ simply layers continuous flow physics, timed movement, panel dynamics, and numeric reasoning on top of it, with only panel diagnosis and lubrication recovery added as genuinely new pieces.
 The confirmation, verification, and repair framework is fully reused.

-**Decision-making and physics are kept apart.** Robot decisions are represented as actions; continuous physical evolution as processes; automatic threshold behaviour as events — the same separation used in real hybrid robotic systems.

 ## Mathematical Models and Continuous Dynamics

 PDDL+ doesn't solve differential equations directly, so Q2 approximates real physical behaviour using simplified numeric relationships, chosen to keep the planning problem tractable while still capturing realistic qualitative behaviour.

-**Tank-to-tank flow** is modelled as a process that runs whenever a connecting valve is open and the two tanks have different pressures, using a simplified pressure-driven relationship, Q = k(P₁ − P₂), where Q is the flow rate and k is a constant flow coefficient.
-This stands in for something like Bernoulli's equation, trading physical precision for a model that still gets the qualitative behaviour — flow proportional to pressure difference — right.
+**Tank-to-tank flow** is modelled as a process that runs whenever a connecting valve is open and the two tanks have different pressures, using a simplified pressure-driven relationship, $Q = k(P_1 − P_2)$, where $Q$ is the flow rate and $k$ is a constant flow coefficient.
+This stands in for something like Bernoulli's equation, trading physical precision for a model that still gets the qualitative behaviour right.

-**Mass transfer** follows directly from that flow: over a small time interval, Δm = Q·Δt, so the source tank loses exactly what the destination tank gains, which keeps mass conserved throughout the simulation.
+**Mass transfer** follows directly from that flow: over a small time interval, $\Delta m = Q·\Delta t$, so the source tank loses exactly what the destination tank gains, which keeps mass conserved throughout the simulation.

-**Pressure** is assumed to scale linearly with stored mass, P = kₚ·m, which sidesteps the complexity of modelling gas compressibility while still producing realistic equalisation behaviour.
-The **pressure equilibrium event** watches for |P₁ − P₂| < ε and stops the flow process once the two pressures are close enough that no meaningful gradient remains.
+**Pressure** is assumed to scale linearly with stored mass, $ P = k_{p}·m $, which sidesteps the complexity of modelling gas compressibility while still producing realistic equalisation behaviour.
+The **pressure equilibrium event** watches for $|P_1 − P_2| < \varepsilon$ and stops the flow process once the two pressures are close enough that no meaningful gradient remains.

-**Robot motion** is timed rather than instantaneous: a movement's duration is t = d/v, where d is the path length and v is the robot's speed.
-A process increases elapsed travel time continuously until it reaches t, at which point a movement-completion event places the robot at its destination.
+**Robot motion** is timed rather than instantaneous: a movement's duration is $t = \frac{d}{v}$, where $d$ is the path length and $v$ is the robot's speed.
+A process increases elapsed travel time continuously until it reaches $t$, at which point a movement-completion event places the robot at its destination.

-**Panel opening** follows a similar pattern: the panel_position fluent evolves as position = position + speed·Δt until the panel reaches fully open or fully closed.
-If the panel is jammed, though, it can't move — instead the **motor stall model** has current increase as I = I + r·Δt, capturing how a stalled actuator behaves, and the **alarm activation** event fires once I ≥ I_limit, introducing the panel-jam symptom the planner can then diagnose.
+**Panel opening** follows a similar pattern: the `panel_position` fluent evolves as $position = position + speed·\Delta t$ until the panel reaches fully open or fully closed.
+If the panel is jammed, though, it can't move — instead the **motor stall model** has current increase as $I = I + r·\Delta t$, capturing how a stalled actuator behaves, and the **alarm activation** event fires once $I \geq I_{limit}$, introducing the panel-jam symptom the planner can then diagnose.

-**Lubrication recovery** reverses that process: severity = severity − r_lub·Δt, and once severity ≤ 0 an event removes the fault and restores normal operation.
+**Lubrication recovery** reverses that process: $severity = severity − r_{lub}·\Delta t$, and once severity $\leq 0$ an event removes the fault and restores normal operation.

-All of these equations are deliberately simplified linear approximations — the goal was never a high-fidelity physical simulation, just a model expressive enough to show pressure equalising, fluid flowing from high to low pressure, movement taking time, stalled motors overloading, and lubrication gradually restoring function, all within a framework compatible with PDDL+ processes and events.

 ## Q1 vs. Q2 at a Glance